deftomat/size-history-cli/README.md

 **Options:**

-- `-t | --table`: render table with previous results
+- `-t | --table`: render table with previous results (works only when there is at least one history record)